rudashi/fluent-regex/README.md

 ## Documentation

-The [FluentRegex documentation](https://rudashi.github.io/fluent-regex/) is extensive and complete, making getting started with regular expression syntax a breeze.
+The [Fluent Regex documentation](https://rudashi.github.io/fluent-regex/) is extensive and complete, making getting started with regular expression syntax a breeze.

 ## Changelog